 The Hiker’s Haute Route consists of a spectacular series of trails linking Chamonix to Zermatt, marked by high, steep passes, quiet trails, and stunning mountain scenery.
 It’s one of the world’s classic hikes, with a wild beauty deserving of its name.
 The Haute Route is also a very strenuous tour, with many passes to cross and great valleys to see.
 Starting in Chamonix and finishing in Zermatt, we’ve linked the most spectacular sections of the Haute Route with some of our favorite huts and inns to complete the tour in 9 days of hiking.

 Your tour will meet in Chamonix, France – the stylish mountain resort town at the base of Mont Blanc.
 Chamonix is easily accessibly from Geneva by airport shuttle, included in your tour, and is a great place to come early for a few nights of independent travel before your tour.
 After a night here, our inn-to-inn trek then leads directly over the Balme pass to Switzerland, crossing multiple passes as we hike from Chamonix to Zermatt.
 Along way, we’ll visit high alpine club huts and stay in a number of tiny, remote villages, and will cross from the French-speaking west to the German-speaking eastern regions.
-Overall we’ll have 3 nights in mountain huts (dorms only), 2 nights in mountain inns (private rooms, shared bathroom) and 5 nights in comfortable village hotels.
+Overall we’ll have 3 nights in mountain huts (dorms only), 2 nights in mountain inns (private rooms but no singles) and 5 nights in comfortable village hotels.
 The Haute Route tour includes a couple of short transfers to and from trailheads, and our luggage will be transferred separately and will be with us for 6 of the nights, in Chamonix, Champex, Arolla, Zinal and Zermatt.
 If you like strenuous hiking and love pure mountain scenery, the Hiker’s Haute Route tour offers the ultimate exploration of one of the most dramatic hiking routes in the Alps.

 Our typical day starts with a continental buffet breakfast at our inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives us the energy needed for a full day of inn-to-inn hiking.
 Soon we’ll be out on the trail for 6-8 hours, where often you’ll get to choose between an easier or more strenuous hike for the day.
 Each morning, you’ll be handed a lunch to carry, and at a mid-point along the way we’ll choose a beautiful spot to stop and enjoy our picnic.
 We get a lot of compliments on our imaginative lunches – making them something to look forward to as well!